Services to Help Solve Your Challenges

 Schedule an in-person or remote consultation with one of our experienced family lawyers by calling us or filling out the “contact us” form.

 Mediation is a non-adversarial dispute resolution process that takes place away from the courtroom.
-You, your spouse, and your attorneys will meet to negotiate the terms of your divorce or family law issues in conversations guided by an impartial mediator.
+You, your spouse, and your attorneys will meet to negotiate the terms of your divorce in conversations guided by an impartial mediator.
+Mediation can also be used to resolve other family law issues.

-Mediators are specially-trained professionals and experts in family law – who facilitate discussions between the parties to help them reach a settlement.
-They don’t offer legal advice but provide general information about the legal process to help you and your attorneys reach a workable solution.
+Mediators are specially trained professionals and experts in family law who facilitate discussions between the parties to help them reach a settlement.
+They don’t offer legal advice but can provide general information about the legal process to help you and your attorneys reach a workable solution.

-It is not unusual to feel like a divorce or family law dispute is out of your hands – particularly if the courts are involved.
-Mediation gives spouses greater control over their case, as well as more privacy.
-Benefits of mediation include:
+It is not unusual to feel like a divorce or other family law dispute is out of your hands, particularly if the courts are involved.
+Mediation gives spouses greater control over their divorce as well as more privacy.
+In a process that can feel overwhelming and personal, reaching an agreement outside of a courtroom can be a viable option for many.
+Benefits of divorce mediation include:

-The mediator charges a fee, and the fee arrangement will depend on the type of mediation the parties use.
-The mediator usually charges a flat fee if the mediation is scheduled for a full day or half-day.
-If the parties meet with the mediator in shorter joint sessions, then the mediator typically charges an hourly fee.
-Goranson Bain Ausley offers flat-fee pricing for Mediation sessions outside the traditional half or full-day sessions.
-If you are also represented by an attorney, then attorney’s fees will apply for time spent at the mediation and advising on your case.
+The cost of mediation is often between $2,000 and $8,000, but it can vary widely depending on how long it takes to resolve your particular case.
+A mediator may charge different rates depending on whether you need a full day, one or more half-days, or shorter sessions by the hour.
+Goranson Bain Ausley offers flat-fee pricing for mediation sessions outside of the traditional half or full-day sessions.
+If you are also represented by an attorney, then attorney’s fees will also apply for their time spent at the mediation and advising on your case.

-No, you and your spouse do not each have to hire a lawyer to attend mediation and you do not need lawyers in order to mediate.
-We recommend that you consult with a family law lawyer prior to a mediation without lawyers so you will know the law relevant to the issues in your case.
+No, you and your spouse do not each have to hire a lawyer to attend mediation.
+We do recommend that you consult with a family law lawyer before a mediation without lawyers, though, so you will understand the law as it relates to the issues in your case.

 The mediator will not and cannot give you and your spouse legal advice.
 The mediator is not hired as an advocate for either party.
 Instead, the mediator facilitates the settlement discussion and helps you and your spouse problem-solve so that you can reach an agreement.

-Mediation can work in situations where one or both spouses has a high-conflict personality, but it can be quite difficult and time-consuming.
-If this is your situation, we recommend that you first consult with a skilled family law attorney to understand the pros and cons of proceeding more fully with a virtual or in-person mediation.
+Mediation can work in situations where one or both spouses have a high-conflict personality, but it can be quite difficult and time-consuming.
+If this is your situation, we recommend that you first consult with a skilled family law attorney to understand the pros and cons of proceeding with a mediation.

 Our attorneys are experienced in all aspects of family law and will guide you through each step of the process, ensuring you have the information you need to make wise decisions and prepare for the future.